Private, In-Home Tutoring in Victoria, British Columbia

-SchoolTutoring Academy’s tutoring programs for Victoria students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Victoria, British Columbia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 In Victoria, the public schools use the curriculum that was developed by the British Columbia Ministry of Education.
 This curriculum describes what children should know and what skills they should develop in order to be proficient in the academic subjects.
 There is also a focus on core competencies beyond literacy, numeracy, and core content knowledge.
 The Ministry of Education defines the core competencies, which are developed in all subject matter, as communication, thinking, and social and personal development.
 These are considered intellectual and personal proficiencies that students need to have upon graduation.

 Schools in Victoria include: